Appenzeller Sennenhund

 Ability to withstand cold temperatures.

-The Appenzeller Sennenhund is known for its devotion and loyalty to its family, often forming a strong bond with a single person.
-They are wary of strangers, making them excellent watchdogs.
-This breed is highly intelligent and energetic, requiring consistent training and mental stimulation to prevent boredom and manage their innate herding instincts.
+Known for its loyalty and devotion, the Appenzeller Sennenhund often forms a strong bond with a single person.
+They are alert and wary of strangers, making them excellent watchdogs.
+This intelligent and energetic breed thrives on consistent training and mental stimulation to channel its herding instincts effectively.

 Latest Articles